On $q$-analogs of descent and peak polynomials: -analogs of peak polynomials

 Start with fixed $S$ and $n$ as desired in order to compute $P_S(n,q)$; let $\tilde{T}=\{n\}$.
 The possible modifications are: \begin{enumerate} \item[(i)] Replace $S=\{s_1 < ... < s_r\}$ with $S_1=\{s_1,...,s_{r-1}\}$ (that is, delete $s_r$) and multiply the weight of the branch by $\binom{n}{s_r-1}(-q;q)_{n-s_r}$.
 In this case we add $s_r-1$ to $\tilde{T}$.
 Replace $n$ with $s_r-1$. \item[(ii)] Replace $S=\{s_1 < ... < s_r\}$ with $S_1=\{s_1,...,s_{r-1}\}$ (that is, delete $s_r$) and multiply the weight of the branch by $x$ ($x$ will later be specialized to $-1$ as in the second term in the recurrence) and leave $\tilde{T}$ and $n$ unchanged. \item[(iii)] Replace $S=\{s_1 < ... < s_r\}$ with $S_2=\{s_1,...,s_{r-1},s_r-1 \}$ (that is, decrement $s_r$ by one) and multiply the weight of the branch by $x$.
 Again leave $\tilde{T}$ and $n$ unchanged.
 If $S_2$ is no longer admissible, meaning $s_r-1=s_{r-1}+1$, then the weight of this branch becomes 0, since $P_{S_2}(n,q)=0$. \end{enumerate}

-We now observe several facts: \begin{itemize} \item[(a)] The sets $\tilde{T}$ which correspond to branches with nonzero weights are exactly those of the form $T \sqcup \{n\}$ with $T$ an $S$-compatible set. \item[(b)] The weight of a branch depends, up to multiplying by a power of $x$, only on the corresponding set $\tilde{T}$, and this weight is the product appearing in Theorem \ref{thm:q-peak-formula}. \item[(c)] After grouping branches according to $\tilde{T}$, the polynomial $f_{\tilde{T}}(x)$ coming from summing the powers of $x$ associated to each branch satisfies $f_{\tilde{T}}(-1)=\e(S,\tilde{T} \setminus \{n\})$. \end{itemize} Together, these facts imply Theorem \ref{thm:q-peak-formula}, as $P_S(n,q)$ is the weighted sum over all branches and (a), (b), and (c) imply that this weighted sum is given by the formula in the theorem.
+We now observe several facts: \begin{itemize} \item[(a)] The sets $\tilde{T}$ which correspond to branches with nonzero weights are exactly those of the form $T \sqcup \{n\}$ with $T$ an $S$-compatible set. \item[(b)] After specializing $x=-1$, the weight of a branch depends, up to sign, only on the corresponding set $\tilde{T}$, and this weight is the product appearing in Theorem \ref{thm:q-peak-formula}. \item[(c)] After grouping branches according to $\tilde{T}$, the polynomial $f_{\tilde{T}}(x)$ coming from summing the powers of $x$ associated to each branch satisfies $f_{\tilde{T}}(-1)=\e(S,\tilde{T} \setminus \{n\})$. \end{itemize} Together, these facts imply Theorem \ref{thm:q-peak-formula}, as $P_S(n,q)$ is the weighted sum over all branches and (a), (b), and (c) imply that this weighted sum is given by the formula in the theorem.

 To see that (a) holds, note that we only add an element to $\tilde{T}$ in case (i).
 Let $T=\tilde{T} \setminus \{n\}$, and suppose that $\tilde{T}$ corresponds to a branch with a nonzero weight.
 The largest possible element added to $\tilde{T}$ is $s_r-1$, so $\max(T)<s_r$.
 Because $S$ is admissible, the added element $s_r-1 \not \in S$, so $T \cap S = \emptyset$.
 Since only the largest element of $S$ is modified in each step, and since we only add to $\tilde{T}$ when we delete an element of $S$, it is not possible for two elements of $\tilde{T}$ to lie between consecutive elements of $S$.
-Thus $T$ is $S$-compatible.
+For the last condition in the definition of $S$-compatibility, see the argument for part (c) below.
 Conversely, any $S$-compatible set $T$ can clearly be realized, since we may use case (iii) to decrement the largest element of $S$ until (i) can be applied to add a desired element to $\tilde{T}$; if $s_{r-1}$ is larger than the element we wish to add to $\tilde{T}$, simply delete $s_r$ using case (i) or (ii) and continue as before.

 Except for the factors of $x$ which are produced in steps (ii) and (iii), the only time the weight of the branch is modified is in step (i), and $\tilde{T}$ is modified at the same time.
 By design, the product $\prod \qbinom{t_i}{t_{i-1}}(-q;q)_{t_i-t_{i-1}-1}$ associated to $T$ changes in exactly the same way as the weight of the branch.
+The $x$-weight of the branch is always $0$ or $\pm 1$ as discussed below.
 This proves (b).